-Secured portion is as defined under the [Reserve Bank of India \(Urban Co-operative Banks - Credit Facilities\) Directions, 2025](#).
+Secured portion is as defined under the [Reserve Bank of India \(Rural Co-operative Banks - Credit Facilities\) Directions, 2025](#).

-Note: As regards NFB credit limits, the bank shall be guided by the [Reserve Bank of India \(Urban Co-operative Banks - Credit Facilities\) Directions, 2025](#), as amended from time to time.
+Note: As regards NFB credit limits, the bank shall be guided by the [Reserve Bank of India \(Rural Co-operative Banks - Credit Facilities\) Directions, 2025](#), as amended from time to time.
 These Directions shall come into force from April 1, 2026, or from any earlier date as decided by a bank as per its internal policy ("effective date").
 Extension of any new NFB facility and renewal of an existing NFB facility after the effective date, shall be governed in terms of these Directions.
 All existing NFB facilities extended/ renewed till the effective date shall be governed by the existing instructions as applicable to the respective bank.

-(viii) Fraud accounts
+(vii) Fraud accounts

-A bank shall disclose details of the number and the amount involved in frauds as well as the provisioning thereon as per template given below.
+A bank shall disclose details on the number and amount of frauds as well as the provisioning thereon as per template given below.